Lie algebra deformations in characteristic 2: Modular vectorial Lie algebras as deforms of each other

-so in both cases\footnote{Observe that the thing equal to $0$ in the second line of \eqref{twolines} is NOT THE SAME as the thing equal to $[\frac{k}{p}]+[\frac{l}{p}]$ in the first line.
-Also note that, in the first line, the equality (involving integer parts) is over integers (since the integer parts are used as power degrees); in the second line (involving binomial coefficient), the equality is over $\Kee$ or modulo $p$.
-The inequalities in both lines make sense if the residues of $k$ and $l$ modulo $p$ are considered as integers from the segment $[0, p-1]$.} the statement of Lemma holds.\end{proof}
+One can see that\footnote{The thing equal to $0$ in the second line of \eqref{twolines} is not the same as the thing equal to $\left[\frac{k}{p}\right]+\left[\frac{l}{p}\right]$ in the first line.
+We also note that in the first line, the equality (involving integer parts used as power degrees) is over $\Zee$; in the second line (involving the binomial coefficient), the equality is over $\Kee$ or modulo $p$.
+In both lines, the residues of $k$ and $l$ modulo $p$ should be understood as integers from the segment $[0, p-1]$; then the inequalities make sense.}